 MEPCO Jurisdiction Map – Get to know all Details

-Peak demand of MEPCO in the year 2013-14 was recorded as 1887 MW, energy sale was 11437 GWh and energy purchased was 13859 GWh.
-The total number of consumers in this year was 4.86 million out of which domestic consumers were 4.27 million, commercial was 0.45 million and agricultural consumers were 0.075 million.
+The peak demand of MEPCO in the year 2013-14 was recorded as 1887 MW, energy sale was 11437 GWh and energy purchased was 13859 GWh.
+The total number of consumers this year was 4.86 million out of which domestic consumers were 4.27 million, commercial was 0.45 million and agricultural consumers were 0.075 million.

-In the year 2013-14, MEPCO’s total sales in terms of megawatt were 1558 MW, for the domestic sector it was 766 MW while for the medium & large industries and small industries it was 793 MW, and 18 MW respectively.
+In the year 2013-14, MEPCO’s total sales in terms of megawatts were 1558 MW, for the domestic sector it was 766 MW for the medium & large industries and for small industries, it was 793 MW, and 18 MW respectively.

 The shares of the domestic sector and industrial sector were 48%and 27% respectively with respect to total energy sales, which is not a healthy sign.

 This forecast has been computed based on Power Market Survey (PMS) methodology by the MEPCO (PMS) team under the supervision of planning power, NTDC.